nersent/pace/README.md

 - talib is the fastest library across all benchmarks, thanks to vectorization
 - Pace is the second fastest library, despite not being designed towards vector calculations
 - On smaller datasets, the gap between talib and Pace is not significant
+- Pandas and Numpy have both their own runtime overhead

 ### Mean time (ms):